 thing you must do is to specify a path to Total Commander executable.

-"Baloon tooltips" are program notifications about events such as: device
+"Baloon tooltips" or balloons are program notifications about events such as: device

 connecting, device stopping, disconnecting or assigning the device another